GeekyNerdFromPh/100-days-of-code/log.md

   **Thoughts**

 It's my first time creating an API without prior experience and knowledge but I believe na ikaw lang at ako XD

+## Day 41: December 9, 2022 - Thursday

+Day 41 of #100daysOfCode
+@freeCodeCamp

+@wwwschools

+Currently Learning PHP and Laravel for building my personal web app

+  **Thoughts**

+Felt lost but I will do my best to end this year with a bang!